javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 </script>
 ```

-Here's a visual picture what methods do:
+Here's a visual picture of what the methods do:

 ![](before-prepend-append-after.svg)